unknown321/wampy/USAGE.md

 `Show time` adds current time to volume indicator.
 Time updates every 10 seconds, 24 hours format.
 Disabled on Walkman One due to interface clutter.

+`Limit max volume` limits max volume to 63 in Wampy, so you can use whole volume slider without going deaf.

-`Disable touchscreen` disables touchscreen on next wampy toggle.
-To temporarily enable touchscreen in wampy while in this mode, set volume to 120 and toggle wampy twice.
+`Disable touchscreen` disables touchscreen on next Wampy toggle.
+To temporarily enable touchscreen in Wampy while in this mode, set volume to 120 in default player app and toggle Wampy on.

 `Debug` checkbox enables some logging, which you (the user) don't need.
 It also shows codec/bitrate when active skin is cassette.